-The Toyota bZ4X spacers provides many benefits for your wheel upgrades.
-The major function is to push the wheel further out, adding more backspacing and reduce wheel offset.
+The Toyota bZ4X spacers provide many benefits for your wheel upgrades.
+The major function is to push the wheel further out, adding more backspacing and reducing wheel offset.
 For aesthetic purposes, spacing out your wheels boosts the overall look of your Toyota bZ4X.
 A vehicle that installs the wheel spacers gets a sportier look.
 For function purposes, installing wheel spacers helps wheels clear suspension/brake/protruding hubs issues.
 They also increase the distance between the left wheels and the right wheels, hence increasing the traction.
 This is effective when your 2022 Toyota bZ4X is driven in bad weather or when cornering.
 When provided the option of your wheel modifications, hub-centric spacers should always be used.
 The hub-centric design allows the spacers to sit centered on your hub, rather than dangle off the studs.
 Most wheel vibrations after installing spacers are exclusively caused by not using hub-centric spacers.
-(Above photos from www.toyota.com)

 What Types of Toyota bZ4X Wheel Spacers Do I Need?